 Deductions Allowed under Section 80C for Investment made

 Section 80C of the Income Tax Act allows certain investments and expenditure to be tax-exempt.
 The total limit under this section is Rs.
-100,000 (Rupees One lac) which can be any combination of the below:
+150,000 (Rupees One lac fifty thousand only, This limit was Rs 1 lac for investment made till 31st march 2014) which can be any combination of the below:

 1. Contribution to Provident Fund or Public Provident Fund (PPF)